MewsSystems/gitbook-connector-api/operations/enterprises.md

 ## Get all companies

-Returns all company profiles of the enterprise, possible filtered by their identifiers.
+Returns all company profiles of the enterprise, possibly filtered by identifiers, names or other filters.

 ### Request